 OIT DHCP and BootP Service are severely degraded each weekday during 7:00 - 7:01 am, and 7:10 - 7:11 am.
 The level of degradation is severe enough that many clients will find the service to be unavailable.

-This is due to many devices simultaneously waking up at the same time each weekday morning, due to DeSC power management.
+This is due to many devices simultaneously waking up at the same time each weekday morning, due to the configuration of DeSC power management.
 Those devices all request DHCP service simultaneously, exceeding the capacity of OIT DHCP and BootP Services.
 Staggering the wakeup times of those power-managed devices is presently impractical using the DeSC power management software.